yandongliu/RandomWalk/README.md

  * other parameters: number of iterations, `p` of coming to root, minimal frequency, etc.

 #Output
+Sample output when starting node is query "verizon" with prob=1.0:

 |  Node | Relative probability |
 | ---------- | ----------------|
 | q_verizon | 5873.263398339937|